dongido001/Imager/README.md

    - php file_get_content must be working.

  # Thanks for dropping by
-If you have any question, please send an mail to me - dongidomed@gmail.com, I will get back to you as soon as possible.
+If you have any question, please send an email to me - dongidomed@gmail.com, I will get back to you as soon as possible.

 You are free to contribute - pull, fork, one love open source!.
 Have a great day!